 It seems counterintuitive, but often when you strip out the complexity and return the campaigns to a sane amount of programmatic controls, performance starts to improve and it’s easier to see where to optimize them.
 Ugly duck keywords are easier to see and bidding problems start to rise to the surface.

 Did you know that by default, even when you target a geographic location like Canada, you might end up advertising to people from India and China?
 That’s because the default setting will still allow advertising to them if they “show interest” in your targeted location.
 Similarly, advertisers build out these great keyword lists for YouTube advertising, only to find that YouTube’s keyword matching is . . . well, it’s pretty crappy.
-Care needs to be taken with settings like these to properly target the right users in Google AdWords.
+Care needs to be taken with settings like these to properly target the right users in Google and prevent common AdWords mistakes.

 Ultimately, the largest strengths that online advertising has are incredible targeting and tracking, but expertise is required to leverage these advertising tactics properly.
 If you think your AdWords campaign could use some expert love, give us a ring.